orthecreedence/cl-async/README.md

 (cl-async-test:run-tests)
 ```

-I'm adding tests to the system as I think of them and when I have time, so it
+As bugs happen (or as I remember old bugs and encounter new bugs) I'll be adding
-will be a while longer before there's a complete set of tests.
-Stay tuned.
+more tests.

 ### TODO
 See the [TODO list](https://github.com/orthecreedence/cl-async/issues).